Squadrick/rl-winter-mentorship/README.md

 2. We assume you some prior knowledge of programming.

-3. For an help with the course, you can either contact your mentor.
+3. For an help with the course, you can privately contact your mentor.
 A better option would be to [open an issue on this repository](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), so that others can see your question, and it'll prevent any replicated effort on the part of the mentor.